Your personal information

 If the law requires that you are denied access.

 Under the Anti-Money Laundering and Counter Terrorism Financing Act 2006, superannuation funds are required to identify, monitor and mitigate the risk that the fund may be used for laundering money or funding terrorism activities.
 You may therefore be required to provide proof of your identity before withdrawing a benefit from a fund.

 GESB is required to keep personal information we hold about you for a period of time after you cease to be a member of any scheme administered by GESB.
 Once this period has expired, GESB will make the necessary arrangements to destroy it securely.

 GESB's website and Member Online uses persistent cookies, which remain on your equipment until you erase them or they expire.
 They enable us to remember you on subsequent visits and enhance your experience of the services or functions offered.
 They cannot be used to access your accounts or personal details.
 You can modify your personal computer settings at any time to prevent cookies from being stored.

-If you have a complaint in relation to the privacy of your personal information you should contact your Member Services Centre on 13 43 72.
-We will make every effort to resolve your complaint internally.
+If you have an enquiry or complaint in relation to the privacy, please contact your Member Services Centre on 13 43 72 and we will make every effort to resolve your enquiry or complaint.